paulAlexSerban/mod--boilerplate-starter-kit/README.md

 2. change the namings as desired
 3. RUN `bash setupProject.bash` to rename configuration files
 4. DELETE `setupProject.bash` as the file is needed ony to setup a new project

+## TODO:
+- add script to reset the version